zalenix/portaldocs/portal-sdk/generated/portalfx-extensions-parameter-collectors.md

 A `ViewModel` can play more than one role.
 Depending on the UI element, specific roles are either optional or required.
 You will define the roles that the `ViewModel`  and its UI element can play, and develop the logic that will be executed when the UI element is performing that role.

 The framework provides interfaces, base classes, and blade templates to simplify implementation.
-It includes classes for forms, wizards, pickers, buttons, commands, and other items that the `ViewModel` will extend.
-The framework also includes PDL templates that correspond to each object that the extension will display on the UI.
+It includes classes for forms, pickers, buttons, commands, and other items that the `ViewModel` will extend.
+The framework also includes PDL templates that correspond to objects that are displayed on the UI, although Typescript is preferred.
 To implement any of the roles, create a class that extends the corresponding interface, and send an instance of that role implementation to the base class in your constructor.

 <!-- TODO: Determine whether the following sections were ever written.   -->

 <a name="parameter-collection-more-details"></a>
 ## More details

 * *Inputs and Outputs:* More details about inputs, outputs and communication between the UI elements.

 * *Role Implementation:* More details about how to implement roles.

 * *Base Classes:* More details about base classes and PDL templates.

 * PCv2 (Obsolete), located at [portalfx-parameter-collection-v2.md](portalfx-parameter-collection-v2.md).